Get Started

 Step 4.
 Integrate the API Into Your Application

-Once you have tested the API and are familiar with its endpoints, you can start integrating it into your application for rapid access to multi-chain staking data.
+Once you have tested the API and are familiar with its endpoints, you can integrate it into your application to rapidly access multi-chain staking data.